nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## Features

+###4.1 Add Command
+There are three variations to the add command.
+You are able to choose a task to be categorized under events, deadlines or to-dos.
+To differentiate the formatting for these commands, refer to the section below.

+####4.1.1 Add an event
+Format : **Add** [event description, date(DDMMYY), start time, end time]

+Example: Add [Siloso beach event, 121216, 1600, 2200]

 > **Command Format**
 > * Words in `UPPER_CASE` are the parameters.
 > * Items in `SQUARE_BRACKETS` are optional.